 This article originally appeared in October 2014 and has been updated with new information for our readers.

-When placing an order for packaging labels, there are several key factors to keep in mind.
+When placing an order for custom packaging labels, there are several key factors to keep in mind.
 Thinking through the complete lifecycle of your label, including the conditions under which it will be applied, what type of material it will be applied to, what visual effects are important to include, and how the label will be interacted with once it leaves your warehouse are all important considerations.

 We have compiled 7 key questions to answer before you place your label order.
 Knowing these answers and sharing them with your label provider will ultimately help you achieve the result that you want with your next label project.